mozilla/prio-processor/docs/server-roadmap.md

 MINIO_SECRET_KEY
 ```

-The servers interop using two buckets that have been configured with the
-following structure:
+The servers interact using an s3-compatible file-store as a hand-off mechanism.
+Minio implements an open-source store that can be configured to run within a
+local cluster.
+Permissions are set appropriately so each server has access to an
+`external` folder in the other store.

 ```
 minio